kframework/c-semantics/cil-semantics/README.md

   to the configuration in the apropriate place.

 - Variable length arrays (these do appear in the torture tests).

-- Full support of floating point literals (hex and with exponents and stuff).

 - Some details regarding char (and probably string) literals.